 Q: Is there a way to charge the batteries with a solar panel?

 A common and a great question.
 We're working on this.
 Although we have a few options for solar charging the battery packs on the go, we're not happy with any of them.
 The good ones are too expensive (>$500) and, of course, the cheap ones are no good.
 The real problem is that the technology is just not there in terms of power and size for the right price.
 Anything small enough to be portable is not powerful enough to charge the Bixpy Jet batteries and if it's powerful enough, it's more than the price of buying multiple batteries.
-We will continue to explore more options and hopefully, by the time the Jets are released in the spring, we'll have a viable solution for solar charging the battery packs on the go.
+We will continue to explore more options and hopefully, by the time the Jets are released in the summer, we'll have a viable solution for solar charging the battery packs on the go.

 Q: How do I attach a Bixpy Jet to my inflatable kayak?